serCliff/yiCam/README.md

-# yiCam
+# Mods for yi action camera
-Mods for yi action camera
+Firmwares its only for version z23l... mods for 1.2.0 and 1.2.6 firmwares, but its usable for all versions of yi camera.